djconroy/MaxNumMatchingPairs/README.md

 If it's preferable not to remove elements of list B, then a copy of list of B can be made so that elements can be removed from the copy instead.
 Alternatively, a boolean array could be used to keep track of which elements of B have "removed" status.
 In either case, the space complexity of the algorithm would then be O(N).

 If the REMOVE method creates a new data structure (when an array is resized, for example), then it's space complexity is O(N).

-## Application
-Suppose you have a list of items (list A) and a list of specs for items (list B) and you're tasked with matching up the items with the specs such that only one item can be matched with a spec.
-Each spec consists of values for the same two numerical attributes.
-For an item to meet a spec, it's values for these two numerical attributes must both be greater than or equal to the corresponding values for these attributes in the spec.
-In other words, the item must "match" the spec.
-My algorithm can find the maximum number of specs that can be met simultaneously.
-The modified version of it can produce a data structure of matches between items and specs of maximum possible size.